telehash/telehash.github.io/v3/channels/box.md

 }
 ```

-Upon opening, all waiting messages for the client are streamed back (flow is managed normally as a reliable channel).
+The box ID is the hex encoding of the 8-byte value from the `boxes` channel.
+Upon opening, all waiting messages for the recipient are streamed back (flow is managed normally as a reliable channel).

 Every packet sent back will contain message bytes as the BODY, if the message is larger than one channel packet it is broken across multiple with the last packet always containing a `"done":true`.